ucsb-cs148-f21/project-t10-animelist/team/profile_customization_design.md

 ### 4.1.
 Input Types

-The input types exist in GraphQL-land and are how the objects will be stored in the database.
+The input types exist in GraphQL-land and provide the parameters necessary to add and modify blocks on the profile page.

 **ProfilePageInput:**